 Ever wondered how other countries celebrate Christmas?
 What about the foods that they eat on the big day?
 From Australia to France, we've rounded up some of the most traditional treats served around the world during the festive period

-From Australia to France, we’ve rounded up some of the most traditional treats served around the world during the festive period.
-German Stollen, Italian Panettone and Greek baklava are only a handful of the delicious foods we’ve discovered.
+From Australia to France, we’ve rounded up some best Christmas recipes from around the world, including German Stollen, Italian Panettone and Greek baklava.
 Everyone does it differently and that’s what makes Christmas so special.

-Click through to see all the wonderful Christmas food traditions from around the world…
+Click through to see all the wonderful Christmas recipes from around the world…

 In Iceland the main meal, which they refer to as the 'Yule meal', is traditionally a leg of roast lamb presented in the middle of the table on Christmas Day.
 Another speciality includes leaf bread which is made out of thin sheets of dough.
 The dough is cut into delicate patterns and fried before serving.